 - Americans drink such LARGE quantities of soft drinks that they represent a significant % of our daily calorie intake.
 By large I mean the average person drinks 150 quarts per year, or about three quarts per week.
 A significant part of our diet therefore contains no needed nutrients (such as vitamins, minerals, fibre, protein, or essential fatty acids).
 Pop is just water, chemical flavours, additives plus usually sugar.

 - The sugar makes you fat and contributes to diabetes and other degenerative diseases.
 This was the government’s position)

-- Cola intake has also been associated with increased risk of bone fracture in children, and bone demineralisation in adolescent girls
+- Cola intake has also been associated with increased risk of bone fracture in children, and bone demineralization in adolescent girls.

-- Colas have been shown to reduce calcification and increase osteoperosis in adults.
+- Colas have been shown to reduce calcification and increase osteoporosis in adults.

 If these negative are not enough maybe it has to be spelled out in the context of cancer.
 Both the World Cancer Research Fund and the American Institute for Cancer Research looked at huge amounts of research and advises clearly: “Limit the Consumption of Energy-Dense Foods and Avoid Sugary Drinks.”

 The basic problem with these products are that they are NOT REAL FOOD.
 They are not live food and they are not whole food.
 The body was never designed to ingest these kinds of products and only gets unbalanced and depleted in the long run.